 That’s not surprising though – we’ve been raised in the society where “boys don’t cry” and where it’s not okay to reveal how you really feel.
 We live in the society where our external achievements seem to be more important than our inner light.
 And as a result of being “strong”, you might feel incredibly alone or unworthy at times, despite the overwhelming evidence of your abilities.

-For the longest time my own motto in life was “Suck it up, Princess”.
+For the longest time, my motto in life was “Suck it up, Princess”.
 Little did I know that I could never change what I was not willing to acknowledge.
 Little did I know that suppressing all that lingering dissatisfaction with my life was what greatly contributed to repeating the same dysfunctional patterns in the first place!
-Also, little did I know that the longer I was avoiding dealing with my unconscious fears and unexplained emotional pain, the bigger blow I would have to deal with later.
-What goes in must come out; that’s why things like a middle-life crisis aren’t that unpredictable after all.
+Little did I know that the longer I was avoiding dealing with my unconscious fears and unexplained emotional pain, the bigger blow I would have to deal with later.
+What goes in must come out; that’s why things like a mid-life crisis aren’t that unpredictable after all.

 You see, most of us have never been taught how to deal with life’s challenges in healthy and productive ways.
 Oftentimes, we don’t even know what exactly we’re feeling because we have not spent much, if any, time to analyze things on an emotional level.
 Most of us have no idea how to process our bottled-up emotions and heal old emotional traumas that – surprisingly! – still greatly affect our present-day lives.

-Different strokes for different folks, yet the common denominator is this: deep down we are afraid.
+Different strokes for different folks, yet the common denominator is this: deep down we’re afraid.
 Consciously or unconsciously, we’re afraid to open up and trust again because we think it’s not safe to be vulnerable.
 Consciously or unconsciously, we don’t want to let go of all those stories in our heads that we bought into so wholeheartedly.
-Consciously or unconsciously, we are afraid of what might happen if we actually reconnect with who we really are and what truly matters to us.
+Consciously or unconsciously, we’re afraid of what might happen if we actually reconnect with who we really are and what truly matters to us.